 Common Application Explained

 Every year, on August 1st, the Common Application (also known as the Common App) opens for the new college admissions application cycle.
-Using the Common App allows students access to an organized, streamlined college application process for the 900 schools which participate.
+Using the Common App allows students access to an organized, streamlined college application process for the 1,000 schools which participate.
 The beauty of using this platform is that students can apply to multiple colleges and universities all at once (up to 20), and input their personal information, grades, test scores, extracurricular activities, and personal statement into the app just one time and then select the schools to which they submit applications.

 The Personal Statement requires you to respond to ONE of the seven Common App essay prompts.
-The optional COVID-19 question will also be offered in the Additional Information section.
+The optional COVID-19 and natural disaster question will also be offered in the Additional Information section.
 The best personal statements allow you to be the star of the application and tell the admissions reader why you would be a great addition to their community of students and alumni.

 Here is a brief explanation of the different parts of the Common App.